wedoforce/sf-dev-101-practice/README.md

 # DML
-As SOQL Data Manipulation Language provides tools to operate with data records
+As SOQL Data Manipulation Language provides tools to operate with data records.
+If SOQL gives you opportunity to read data, DML helps with creating, editing an deleteing data.

-We recommend you to complete following trailhead module https://trailhead.salesforce.com/en/content/learn/modules/soql-for-admins/get-started-with-soql-queries
+We recommend you to complete following trailhead module https://trailhead.salesforce.com/content/learn/modules/apex_database/apex_database_dml

 # Prerequirements for homework

 * Set your scratch org as default
-* Execute script upload_103_soql.sh (./upload_103_soql.sh)
 * Write your solution in Basics_103_DML.cls

 ## Task 1

-Write a SOQL query to get all fields of all Contacts P.S. add screenshot in repo
+Insert new Account with your last name as Account.Name using apex DML.
+Show it using System.debug()

 ## Task 2

-Write a SOQL query to get total number of Accounts and show it using System.debug()
+Insert Contact for created in previous task Account with FirstName = 'Test' and LastName = 'Contact'
 ## Task 3

-Write a SOQL query to get all Accounts ordered by the Name field by descending.
-Make output in loop using System.debug()
+Update Test Contact with email = 'ex@maple.com' and insert a new one with your first name and last name in one DML;

 ## Task 4

-Write a SOQL query to get all Accounts with names contains 'elle'.
-Make output in loop using System.debug()
+Delete Test Contact and Account in one DML
 ## Task 5

-Write a SOQL query to get all Accounts with names NumberOfEmployees > 3 and < 7.
-Make output in loop using System.debug()

-## Task 6

-Write a SOQL query to get all related contacts lastnames to Rachel Green-Geller Ltd account

-## Task 7

-Write a SOQL query to get all accounts and related contacts (use subselect)

-## Task 8

-Write a SOQL query to get average number of employees of all accounts.

-## Task 9

-Write a SOQL query to get the only one account record without WHERE keyword.

-## Task 10

-Write a SOQL query to get total number of employees of all accounts.

-## Task 11

-Write a SOQL query to get all contacts grouped by LastName.

-## Task 12

-Write a SOQL query to get all contact names and query it 150 times in the loop.
+Insert Contact and User in one DML